Our ModelNew Incentives is the world’s first and only nonprofit dedicated to Conditional Cash Transfers (CCTs).

 “I think Conditional Cash Transfer programs are as close as you can come to a magic bullet in development.
 They are creating an incentive for families to invest in their own children’s futures.
 Every decade or so, we see something that can really make a difference, and this is one of those things.”

-– Ongoing randomized-controlled trial to confirm strong impact on health-seeking behavior
+– Ongoing randomized-controlled trial to test impact on health-seeking behavior

 Poor mothers in rural West Africa are stuck in a cycle of poverty.
 Living at the bottom of the economic ladder forces them to make choices between their survival today and a better future for them and their children tomorrow.
 Your donation and cash transfer give them a chance to escape from this vicious cycle: For the first time, they do not have to worry about missing work and can afford transport to access health clinics.
 Put simply, they no longer have to choose between food today or health tomorrow.
 The impact is profound: children are protected against deadly diseases.